-If you have a question about recycling or reducing your waste, get in contact with our waste avoidance experts.
+If you have a question about recycling or waste avoidance, get in contact with our waste experts city.sydney/recycle-helper

 Sign up for the Recycle Helper Service.
-A waste education officer will be in touch within one week to arrange an inspection of your building's bin and chute rooms and provide recommendations to improve recycling and reduce waste.
+A waste education officer will be in touch within 1 week to arrange an inspection of your building's bin and chute rooms and provide recommendations to improve recycling and reduce waste.